crescat/snake/README.md

 ![alt text](https://github.com/crescat/snake/blob/master/screenshots/game_over.png "game over")

-Snake will die if it eats itself or hit the wall.
+Snake will die if it eats itself or hits the wall.
 You can press space to restart the game.